-The swap strategy looks nice and simple; the bad stuff happens when a lot of processes or threads are trying to acquire the lock.
+The spinlock strategy looks nice and simple; the bad stuff happens when a lot of tasks are trying to acquire the lock.
 Each time one of them tries to acquire the lock, since the swap instruction is a memory write, it must be invalidated out of any cache that holds it.
 The first core or CPU that tries to issue a swap instruction will cause an invalidate, forcing a write back, then get a copy in its cache, where it will immediately write to it (even if the effect of the write is to overwrite the lock variable with the exact same value as it had before, it's still a write).
 Every other process trying to acquire the lock will experience a cache miss, and queue up on the bus.
 If the process that holds the lock meanwhile has a cache miss for any other purpose, it will also have to wait its turn for the bus, further slowing things down.
 When finally the holder of the lock releases it, it will also have a miss, invalidate the lock variable from any other cache that has a copy, and modify it, causing a flurry of invalidates as each contender races to be the next one to acquire the lock.
+To make things worse, a spinlock does not ensure fairness - acquiring the lock depends on the race to swap the lock value, not the order the tasks arrived at the lock.
+This can result in starvation.